cedecj042/HTMLGenerator/README.md

 - Container Tag for head - ContainerHeadTag
 - Container Tag for body - ContainerBodyTag

-We will create all Html<Tags> in the Elements folder
+We will create all Html<Tags> in the Elements folder under their expected classified tag, which is for body and head:
 - Html
-- Head
-- Body
-- Div
-- Input
-- Paragraph
-- etc.
+- Element

 Since, each tag has different specific attributes, then inside each HtmlTags, like input, will have the specific functions to set their own specific attributes.